cesarvr/blog/content/post/js-performance.md

   //....
 ```

-Now there is more code and less syntactic sugar but it looked C like and was giving me the impression that maybe should be faster.
-But I run the code again and I got 10 FPS and I was like "where are my other 50 frames?".

-Now the code not only was slow but look uglier, this is what happen when you use the ["drunken man anti-method"](http://www.brendangregg.com/methodology.html).
+Now the code is more verbose and more C like from my point of view was screaming performant.
+But I run the code again and I got only 10 FPS.
+So the code now, was not only slow but look uglier, this is what happen when you use the ["drunken man anti-method"](http://www.brendangregg.com/methodology.html).

 # Solving The Mystery

-Ironically Chrome has one of the best tools to instrument JavaScript applications and after this humbling experience, I decided that maybe I should give it a try, so I run the profiler and got this:
+Ironically **Chrome** has one of the best tools to instrument *Javascript* applications and after this humbling experience, I decided that maybe I should give it a try, so I run the profiler and got this:

 ![debugger-chrome](https://raw.githubusercontent.com/cesarvr/hugo-blog/master/static/js-performance/debugger-chrome.gif)

 My first surprise is to see how much the profiler has improved, I'm able to see the correlation between the frames, time and instructions executed.
-After watching that I discover how much I wasted my time.

 ![profiler](https://raw.githubusercontent.com/cesarvr/hugo-blog/master/static/js-performance/profiling.PNG)